 About Jo Deurbrouck

-Award winning author Jo Deurbrouck is a former whitewater raft guide and a frequent wanderer down the rivers, up the mountains, and through the deserts, forests, and canyons of the West.
-She co-authored one previous nonfiction book, authored its revision, and has contributed to the Washington Post, Christian Science Monitor, Paddler Magazine, Creative Nonfiction, The Spokesman-Review and other publications.
+Award winning author Jo Deurbrouck is a former whitewater raft guide and a frequent wanderer down the rivers, up the mountains, and through the deserts of the West.
+She co-authored one previous nonfiction book, authored its revision, and has contributed to the Washington Post, Christian Science Monitor, Paddler Magazine, Creative Nonfiction, The Spokesman-Review, The Vancouver Sun, and others.
 She holds a M.A. in English from Boise State University.
-She lives in Idaho with her husband and two dogs.
+She lives in Idaho with her husband and two dogs, where she is currently at work on another nonfiction book set in her beloved Idaho.

 2012 National Outdoor Book Award Winner!